 "The combination of such a cultural function related to the movie, plus there you can just spend time admiring the river while being at the park.
 There will be zones for co-working, for cafes and for brain storm office - that is, there will be some places where you can just come and conduct business negotiations.
 Then there will be a library, several cafes, it will be a very interesting format, which in Moscow is simply nonexistent now.
 It will be a kind of a new, important point on the map of Moscow.
 In addition, it will be profitable from the economic point of view; we have provided everything for this. "

 "The main idea is to completely preserve the framework.
-We will not touch any walls or existing beams, but we are sort of preserving a historical building, although it is not an object of cultural heritage."
+We will not touch any walls or existing beams, but we are sort of preserving a historical building and return it to the current cultural map of Moscow."

 "Now, to get down to the river, you need either to walk along a narrow passage, or bypass the building.
 Therefore, we decided to open the now brick-lined openings to the water, from where one will be able to see the Moscow River (at some point they were completely bricked up).
 In the place where the bomb fell, trees grow: we decided not to cut them down, but, on the contrary, to break out the garden in the middle of the building.
 The main idea is to completely preserve the framework, and to put everything into it from above.
 We are not touching any walls or existing beams, but we are sort of preserving this ruin.
 Between the floors the ramp passes as a spiral, and, passing through it, you can examine each piece of the wall.
 At the top there will be a glass roof through which natural light will penetrate".